metio/terraform-provider-k8s/docs/data-sources/image_toolkit_fluxcd_io_image_update_automation_v1beta2_manifest.md

 Required:

-- `interval` (String) Interval gives an lower bound for how often the automationrun should be attempted.
+- `interval` (String) Interval gives an lower bound for how often the automation run should be attempted.
-- `source_ref` (Attributes) SourceRef refers to the resource giving access detailsto a git repository. (see [below for nested schema](#nestedatt--spec--source_ref))
+- `source_ref` (Attributes) SourceRef refers to the resource giving access details to a git repository. (see [below for nested schema](#nestedatt--spec--source_ref))

 Optional:

 - `git` (Attributes) GitSpec contains all the git-specific definitions.
-This istechnically optional, but in practice mandatory until there areother kinds of source allowed. (see [below for nested schema](#nestedatt--spec--git))
+This is technically optional, but in practice mandatory until there are other kinds of source allowed. (see [below for nested schema](#nestedatt--spec--git))
-- `policy_selector` (Attributes) PolicySelector allows to filter applied policies based on labels.By default includes all policies in namespace. (see [below for nested schema](#nestedatt--spec--policy_selector))
+- `policy_selector` (Attributes) PolicySelector allows to filter applied policies based on labels.
+By default includes all policies in namespace. (see [below for nested schema](#nestedatt--spec--policy_selector))
-- `suspend` (Boolean) Suspend tells the controller to not run this automation, untilit is unset (or set to false).
+- `suspend` (Boolean) Suspend tells the controller to not run this automation, until it is unset (or set to false).
 Defaults to false.
-- `update` (Attributes) Update gives the specification for how to update the files inthe repository.
-This can be left empty, to use the defaultvalue. (see [below for nested schema](#nestedatt--spec--update))
+- `update` (Attributes) Update gives the specification for how to update the files in the repository.
+This can be left empty, to use the default value. (see [below for nested schema](#nestedatt--spec--update))

 <a id="nestedatt--spec--source_ref"></a>
 ### Nested Schema for `spec.source_ref`